roelineburger/SALT-trippin/README.md

 With our app you are able to plan a road trip by setting an origin and a destination, and add your own waypoints along the route.
 You can get useful information like fuel cost estimate (in Swedish SEK), distance and travel time.
 You also have the possibility to create your own account where you can easily manage your saved trips.

 Frontend:
 .
-React - core framework for our SPA
+React - core framework for our SPA<br/>
 .
 Sass for styling

 Backend: